Tuesday, December 12, 2017

 As a moderate conservative Christian of Reformed and Anabaptist traditions, I reason there is a need for openness to scientific truths, as in being open to inductive scientific evidences and the use of empiricism.

-For the sake of a reasonable, balanced academic approach, the entirety of worldview should be never be reasoned at the expenses of Biblical revelation and theological and philosophical deductive evidences within the academic disciplines of biblical studies, theology and philosophy of religion.
+For the sake of a reasonable, balanced academic approach, the entirety of worldview should be never be reasoned at the expenses of biblical revelation and theological and philosophical deductive evidences within the academic disciplines of biblical studies, theology and philosophy of religion.
+Theistic philosophy of religion based on deduced, reasoned, philosophical premises and conclusions

 Scientism should be academically rejected.